 We have provided a C# SDK on Github that includes automated tests with sample code.

-While some of our clients choose to integrate directly with our API only, this does put some of the responsibility for security on the application developer since their system is actually capturing the credit card information.
-This is why we’ve added the option for a blended API integration where the user enters the sensitive payment information and the API is used to verify that the payment method was successfully saved (as described in the workflow below).
+While some of our clients choose to integrate directly with our API only, this does put some of the responsibility for security on the application developer since their servers are actually handling the credit card information.
+This is why we’ve added the option for a blended API integration where the user can enter the sensitive payment information without the details hitting your servers.
+We have outlined 2 options below to help you achieve this.

 Via the API, generate a token page session Id by passing in any custom attributes to attach to the transaction and a success Url.
 The success Url is the location to which you would like the user forwarded once a payment method is successfully saved through the hosted page.
 The session Id returned by the API is valid for 30 minutes.